Newcomer’s Guide | Regular Activities | The Foundation Series | Special Programs

 Basics of Meditation

-Offered on the first Sunday of each month, from 11:00am – 1:00pm, our Basics of Meditation sessions introduce newcomers to the practice of meditation.
-Each session begins with a talk by Geshe Lobsang Tenzin, Spiritual Director of Drepung Loseling, followed by a guided meditation session, a question and answer period, and a community reception.
-This is also a good way to learn about Drepung Loseling and what we offer.
-Dress is comfortable clothing; cushions and chairs are provided.
+Offered on the first Sunday of each month, from 11:00am – Noon, our Basics of Meditation sessions introduce newcomers to the practice of meditation.
+Each session begins with a talk by Geshe Lobsang Tenzin, Spiritual Director of Drepung Loseling, followed by a guided meditation session.
+This is a good way to learn about Drepung Loseling and what we have to offer.
+Dress in comfortable clothing; cushions and chairs are provided.

 Sunday Morning Shamatha Meditation